oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     }
     echo $not_mutated

-### fopen
+### redir

 Runs a block passed to it.
-It's designed so redirects have a **prefix**
+It's designed to enable a **prefix** syntax when
-syntax:
+redirecting:

-    fopen >out.txt {
+    redir >out.txt {
       echo 1
       echo 2
     }

-Rather than shell style:
+When a block is long, it's more readable than shell's postfix style:

     { echo 1
       echo 2
     } >out.txt

-When a block is long, the former is more readable.

 ## Private